aa16oaslak/Astronomical-Crossmatching-Tool/README.md

-# This repository contains details regarding the GUI Tool for cross-matching two astronomical catalogues.
-Please go through this readme file before proceeding.
+# Please go through this readme file before accessing the contents in this repository.
-dsaasdsa
+This repository contains details regarding the GUI Tool for cross-matching two astronomical catalogues.